Flock: A Knowledge Graph Foundation Model via Learning on Random Walks: Abstract

 \section{Abstract}

-We study the problem of zero-shot link prediction on knowledge graphs (KGs), which requires models to generalize over \emph{novel entities} and \emph{novel relations}.
-Knowledge graph foundation models (KGFMs) address this task by enforcing equivariance over \emph{both} nodes and relations, learning from structural properties of nodes and relations, which are then transferable to novel graphs with similar structural properties.
-However, the conventional notion of deterministic equivariance imposes inherent limits on the expressive power of KGFMs, preventing them from distinguishing structurally similar but semantically distinct relations.
-To overcome this limitation, we introduce \emph{probabilistic node-relation equivariance}, which preserves equivariance \emph{in distribution} while incorporating a principled randomization to break symmetries during inference.
-Building on this principle, we present $\flock$, a KGFM that iteratively samples random walks, encodes them into sequences via a recording protocol, embeds them with a sequence model, and aggregates representations of nodes and relations via learned pooling.
-Crucially, $\flock$ respects probabilistic node-relation equivariance and is a \emph{universal approximator} for isomorphism-invariant link-level functions over KGs.
-Empirically, \textsc{Flock} perfectly solves our new diagnostic dataset \textsc{Petals} where current KGFMs fail, and achieves state-of-the-art performances on entity- and relation prediction tasks on 54 KGs from diverse domains.
+We study the problem of zero-shot link prediction on knowledge graphs (KGs), which requires models to generalize to \emph{novel entities} and \emph{novel relations}.
+Knowledge graph foundation models (KGFMs) address this task by enforcing equivariance over \emph{both} nodes and relations, which enables them to learn structural properties of nodes and relations that transfer to novel KGs with similar structure.
+However, the conventional notion of deterministic equivariance inherently limits the expressive power of KGFMs, as it prevents them from distinguishing relations that are structurally similar but semantically distinct.
+To overcome this limitation, we propose to leverage \emph{probabilistic} node-relation equivariance, which preserves equivariance \emph{in distribution} while using structured randomness to break symmetries at inference time.
+Building on this principle, we present $\flock$, a KGFM that iteratively samples random walks, encodes them into sequences, embeds them with a sequence model, and aggregates node and relation representations through learned pooling. $\flock$ respects probabilistic node-relation equivariance and, crucially, is a \emph{universal approximator} for isomorphism-invariant link-level functions over KGs.
+Empirically, $\flock$ perfectly solves our new diagnostic dataset \textsc{Petals} on which current KGFMs fail, and achieves state-of-the-art performance on entity and relation prediction tasks across 54 KGs from diverse domains.